 - Two pathways to completion:

-- Full-time through the Community Engagement Fellowship Program, which offers a full-tuition fellowship.
+- Full-time through the Community Engagement Fellowship Program, which covers the full cost of tuition.

-- Connection to a broad network of current alumni who are leaders in their fields.
+- Connection to a broad network of alumni who are leaders in their fields.

 - Self-designed capstone project allows each student to focus on their area of passion in community engagement.